Young Economist of the Year 2021 competition

 in association with the Financial Times

-The Young Economist of the Year Essay Competition has now launched.
-RES has made a number of changes to the competition this year, which can be found in the updated rules.
+The Young Economist of the Year Essay Competition is now closed.
+The results of the competition will be available near the end of September 2021.

 Students do not need to be studying economics to be able to enter and entrants do not have to be members of RES.